presidential-innovation-fellows/benefits-integration-poc/README.md

 # benefits-integration-poc
 Proof of concept for an integrated benefits application.

+This is a very simple UI that exists to submit data to an API driven by the **[fdsh-client](https://www.npmjs.com/package/fdsh-client)** Node.js module.
+That module is the interesting thing; this is just a frontend to drive it.

 ### Public domain

 This project is in the worldwide [public domain](LICENSE.md).
 As stated in [CONTRIBUTING](CONTRIBUTING.md):